Perfect divisions in ($P_2 \cup P_4$, bull)-free graphs: Preliminaries

 We set up the notation that will be used as follows: For a graph $G$ and a vertex $v\in V(G)$, the \emph{neighbourhood} of $v$, denoted by $N_G(v)$, is the set of all vertices adjacent to $v$, and the \emph{closed neighbourhood} $N_G[v]$ is defined as $N_G(v)\cup \{v\}$.
 They can be simplified to $N(v)$ and $N[v]$ when the graph $G$ is clear from context.
 Let $M_G(v)$ (or M(v)) be $V(G)\backslash N_G(v)$.

 Let $A,B\subseteq V(G)$ be two disjoint sets of vertices.
 We say that $A$ is \emph{complete} to $B$ if every vertex of $A$ is adjacent to every vertex of $B$.
 Similarly, $A$ is said to be \emph{anticomplete} to $B$ if every vertex of $A$ is nonadjacent to every vertex of $B$.
+A vertex set $X\subseteq V(G)$ is a \emph{homogeneous set} if $1<|X|<|V(G)|$ and every vertex in $V(G)\backslash X$ is either complete or anticomplete to $X$.
 A graph $G$ is \emph{minimally non-perfectly divisible} (MNPD for short) if $G$ is not perfectly divisible but each of its proper induced subgraph is.
-A vertex $v$ is $simplicial$ if $N(v)$ induces a clique.
-Ho\`ang proposed the following two lemmas in 2025.
+Hu, Xu and Zhang proposed that MNPD graphs admit no homogeneous set in 2025.